-Deer season may be over until next fall but the earlier you can start preparing the better.
-I wanted to share with you these five preseason deer hunting tips to help you be ready to get out and get that big brute this year.
+Deer season may be over until this fall but the earlier you can start preparing the better.
+I wanted to share with you these five off season deer hunting tips.
+To help you be ready to get out and get that big brute this year.

-Learn about Whitetail Behavior and habitat: The more you know about whitetails and their habitat the better prepared you will be when hunting season comes around.
-Learn to pattern the deer and it will help you to be able to pick good stand locations that increase your odds of harvesting that big boy.
-Read deer hunting books, magazines, get on the internet, go to seminars, join clubs like the Quality Deer Management Association etc. Knowing what the deer are doing at certain times of the year and why can and will help you solve the big buck puzzle.
+- Learn about Whitetail Behavior and habitat: The more you know about whitetails and their habitat the better prepared you will be.
+When hunting season comes around you’ll be ready.
+Learn to pattern the deer.
+It will help you to be able to pick good stand locations that increase your odds of harvesting that big boy.
+Read deer hunting books, magazines, get on the internet.
+Go to seminars, join clubs like the Quality Deer Management Association etc. Knowing what the deer are doing at certain times of the year and why can and will help you solve the big buck puzzle.

-Learn About and Start Practicing Quality Deer Management Where You Hunt: Quality deer management can improve your deer herd and increase your odds at getting that buck of a lifetime.
+- Practice Quality Deer Management Where You Hunt: Quality deer management can improve your deer herd.
+Increasing your odds at getting that buck of a lifetime.
 Planting food plots and or starting a supplemental feeding program can help the health of your deer herd and attract and hold deer on your property.
 Learning about and implementing quality deer management will tremendously improve your overall deer hunting experience.

-Get Fit for Deer Season Now: Starting an off season fitness program can make a big difference when deer season rolls around.
-Being fit will help you stay in the woods longer and make you more alert and help you when scouting, putting up deer stands, checking trail cameras etc. Eating healthy and getting fit will help make you a better deer hunter.
+- Get Fit for Deer Season Now: Starting an off season fitness program can make a big difference when deer season rolls around.
+Being fit you will stay in the woods longer.
+You will be more alert.
+It will help you when scouting, putting up deer stands, checking trail cameras etc. Eating healthy and getting fit makes you a better deer hunter.

 If you deer hunt choosing the right camouflage pattern can make a big difference in success and failure.
 Do you change your camouflage pattern to blend in with your environment?

 Pick a camouflage pattern that blends with the time of year you will be hunting.